hdShang/arxiv-daily/docs/cs-CL/2025-08-13/papers/250809834v1-speed-always-wins-a-survey-on-efficient-architectures-for-large-lang.md

 ---
 layout: default
-title: Speed Always Wins: A Survey on Efficient Architectures for Large Language Models
+title: "Speed Always Wins: A Survey on Efficient Architectures for Large Language Models"
 ---

 # Speed Always Wins: A Survey on Efficient Architectures for Large Language Models